ppy/osu-wiki/wiki/Gameplay/Hit_object/Drumroll/en.md

 Hitting drumrolls correctly will not refill the [health bar](/wiki/Gameplay/Health).
 When missed, drumrolls reward no score.

 Each successful hit on the white ticks gives a static 300 bonus score.
+Big drumrolls work the same as the regular ones, but each tick awards a static 720 bonus score instead.

 ## Trivia